-- Improve the lives of people with serious disease - · Foster a culture of integrity and operational excellence - Build a better future
+- Improve the lives of people with serious disease - Foster a culture of integrity and operational excellence - Build a better future

 In 2018, we began the process of setting strategic goals, which we plan to share in our 2019 Responsibility Report.
-As part of this process, we conducted a responsibility materiality1 assessment to prioritize the ESG issues that matter most to our business and stakeholders.
+As part of this process, we conducted a responsibility materiality assessment to prioritize the ESG issues that matter most to our business and stakeholders.
 The outcomes of our materiality assessment have been disclosed in our Responsibility Report and will inform our responsibility strategy and reporting.

 We also formalized our responsibility operational structure in 2018.
 We established a Responsibility Committee comprised of cross-functional business leaders and amended the charter of the board's Corporate Governance and Compliance Committee to expressly delegate board oversight of corporate responsibility to the Committee.
-The board of directors' policy is to take into consideration the long-term interests of the Company, its shareholders, and local communities.
+The board of directors' policy is to take into consideration the longterm interests of the Company, its shareholders, and other stakeholders, including patients, employees, the healthcare community, regulators, partners, suppliers, and local communities.
 Under our Corporate Governance Guidelines, the Corporate Governance and Compliance Committee is responsible for overseeing the Company's key corporate responsibility initiatives, including those expected to have a significant impact on the Company's ability to deliver sustained growth.
 The Committee also conducts a periodic review of environmental, social, and governance matters, and management has the responsibility for formulating and implementing such initiatives and matters.